JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-add-dependencies.md

 A Kotlin Multiplatform project can depend on cross-platform libraries that support multiple target platforms, platform-specific libraries, and other multiplatform projects.

-This page describes management of multiplatform dependencies.
+This page describes the management of multiplatform dependencies.
 Some platform specifics are covered in [](multiplatform-android-dependencies.md) and [](multiplatform-ios-dependencies.md).

+## Adding a multiplatform dependency

 To add a dependency on a multiplatform library, update the `build.gradle(.kts)` file that configures the shared code module.
-Set a dependency of the required [type](https://kotlinlang.org/docs/gradle-configure-project.html#dependency-types) (for example, `implementation`) in the [`dependencies {}`](multiplatform-dsl-reference.md#dependencies)
+Set a dependency of the required [type](https://kotlinlang.org/docs/gradle-configure-project.html#dependency-types) (for example, `implementation`) in the [`dependencies {}`](multiplatform-dsl-reference.md#dependencies) block of the `commonMain` source set configuration:
-block:

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">